Blog · Analysis · Last reviewed June 25, 2026

 A serious emotion-AI regime should begin from skepticism.
 Not panic, not mysticism, but disciplined skepticism about whether the system measures the construct it claims to measure and whether the institution should be allowed to act on it.

 Second, biometric emotion inference should be treated as sensitive by default.
-Face, voice, body, keystroke rhythm, and physiological signals can expose disability, health, culture, stress, identity, and context in ways the subject did not intend to disclose.
+Face, voice, body, keystroke rhythm, eye movement, and physiological signals can expose disability, health, culture, stress, identity, and context in ways the subject did not intend to disclose.

 Third, safety exceptions must be narrow.
 They should name the concrete hazard, prove why less intrusive measures are insufficient, limit retention, block secondary use, and include worker or student representation in review.